tanny411/GPT3-Reliability-Check/README.md

 ### Citation

-If you use our dataset, please cite using the following citation:
+If you use our dataset, please cite using the following citation (incomplete):
 ```
+@inproceedings{khatun2023reliability,
+    title={Reliability Check: An Analysis of GPT-3's Response to Sensitive Topics and Prompt Wording},
+    author={Aisha Khatun and Daniel G. Brown},
+    booktitle={Proceedings of the 3rd Workshop on Trustworthy Natural Language Processing (TrustNLP 2023)},
+    year={2023},
+    publisher={Association for Computational Linguistics},
+    address=,
+    url=,
+    doi=,
+    pages=,
+}
 ```